humoncy/YOLOv3-SORT-ReID/sort/Readme.md

 ##### SORT scripts
 - sort.py: basically original sort.py
-- reid_sort.py: sort+ReID
+- reid_sort.py: SORT(ReID)
     - Need scncd
-- sort_ukf.py: a little try of Unscented Kalman filter
+- (sort_ukf.py: a little try of Unscented Kalman filter)
 - reidsort_velicity.py: use this file for predicting target's velocity and position

 ##### Visualization
-- output2video.py
+- output2video.py:
+    - convert mot_format .txt results to video
 - output2video_velocity.py
+    - convert mot_format .txt results to video with velocity prediction

 ##### Evaluation
-- evaluation.py: contains Average IoU, Area Under Curve
+- (evaluation.py: contains Average IoU, Area Under Curve)
+    - (I seldom used the script before graduation.)

 ##### Darknet
-libdarknet.a and libdarknet.so are needed for using YOLO
+**libdarknet.a** and **libdarknet.so** are needed for using YOLO

 ##### Online tracking (Detect and track in one steps)
 - online_tracking.py